 Look after your wellbeing

 Taking care of your physical health can help you to cope with feelings of anxiety and stressful situations when they arise.
 Try to eat a healthy diet, limit alcohol, exercise regularly and get good-quality sleep.
 Even if life starts to get a little busier, remember to keep taking time out to look after yourself.
-Gradually build up what you’re doing as much as you feel comfortable.
+Gradually build up what you’re doing as much as you feel comfortable, including easing yourself back into social situations.
 Don’t be afraid to set boundaries and turn down invitations if you need to.

 Focus on the positives

-Try to focus on the present moment.
-Take pleasure from the little things you can enjoy again with each stage of restrictions easing.
-Maybe you’re looking forward to playing outdoor sports again, dining al fresco or spending the lighter evenings in the garden catching up with a friend.
+Try to focus on the present moment and take pleasure from the things you can enjoy again.
+Maybe you’re looking forward to seeing more of your friends and family, or being able to attend indoor events.
 You might find it helpful to keep a gratitude journal, where you write down what you’re grateful for each day.

 Arm yourself with trustworthy information

-The latest guidance on lockdown restrictions in different areas of the country are constantly under review.
-So it’s understandable if you’re feeling a little unsure on what you can and can’t do.
+Although lockdown restrictions have ended, there is still government guidance recommending that everyone should keep being careful and cautious about the risk of COVID-19 infection.
+It’s understandable if you’re feeling a little unsure on what you should and shouldn’t do to stay safe.
 Knowledge is power here!
 Arming yourself with the correct facts will help you feel confident that you know what to do, and can help ease your worries.
-But if watching or reading the news about coronavirus makes you feel anxious, limit this to once a day.
+But if regularly watching or reading the news about coronavirus makes you feel anxious, you may want to limit this to once a day.

-It’s important to make sure the information and advice you’re reading comes from sources that are up-to-date, trustworthy and evidence-based.
+Aim to make sure that any information you read or watch is up-to-date, trustworthy and based on good scientific evidence.
 Keep up to-date with the latest guidance on coronavirus at gov.uk and find out how to identify high-quality health information in our animation below.